The Best True Crime Podcasts

-There was a time when admitting to a fascination with the macabre or showing an interest in a deep-dive into a serial killer’s murders and motivations might have raised an eyebrow or two and led to several of your friends, ahem, socially distancing themselves from you.
+There was a time when admitting to a fascination with the macabre or showing an interest in a deep-dive into a serial killer’s murders and motivations might have raised an eyebrow or two – and led to several of your friends, ahem, socially distancing themselves from you.
 But ever since the release of Serial Season 1 (not familiar?
-Read on), the true crime podcast genre has been at the forefront of the podcast culture revolution.
-To get you started, here are five of the best true crime podcasts of all time.
+Read on…), the true crime genre has been at the forefront of the podcast culture revolution.
+To get you started, here are our favourite true crime podcasts of all time.

 True Crime podcasts tend to fall into two categories when it comes to format.
 There are long-form deep-dives and weekly shows that touch on a number of cases or crimes.
 The former can be binged like your favourite Netflix show, immersing you in a (pretty horrifying) world for as long as you can stomach it without coming up for air.
-Serial series one aired in 2014 and can be held pretty much solely responsible for kick-starting the true crime podcast tidal wave.
+Serial series one aired in 2014, and can be held pretty much solely responsible for kick-starting the true crime podcast tidal wave.
 A spinoff of This American Life, the first season dives into the murder of Hae Min Lee and the potential guilt or innocence of her convicted murderer Adnan Syed.
 Serial is so impactful, this first season recently resulted in a reopening of Hae Min Lee’s case and an overturn in the conviction.
 Season 2 then focussed on Sergeant Bowe Bergdahl an American soldier charged with desertion after being held by the Taliban for five years, and season 3 explores cases within the Justice Center Complex in Cleveland.

 My Favorite Murder